mnovovil/perplexity_fun/README.md

-# Perplexity API Query System
+# Perplexity API Local Query System Chatbot

 This project provides a set up to interact with Perplexity from a local terminal, no need to go into web.